PavelLenchak/VBA-code-projects/README.md

 # ICTE
-VBA code for Omsk oil refining plant
+VBA code for relocate from many templates like .xls in one table